chathumal-nad/project-3-Azure-KV-integration-with-AKS/README.md

 ```

 Now this `azurekeyvaultsecretsprovider-<cluster name>` managed-identity needs to be configured to access the key-vault and that can be done in several ways.

 1. Assign RBAC role to the managed-idenity to perform `get` and `list` operations in the key-vault.
 2. Create key-vault access policy to the managed-idenity to perform `get` and `list` operations in the key-vault.

-Let's go with creating a key-vault access policy.
+Let's proceed with creating a key-vault access policy and refer the documents mentioned at the end of this document to figure out how to do the same thing by assigning RBAC roles.

-This can be done using the portal,by going to the key-vault that created above.
+This can also be accomplished through the Azure portal by navigating to the previously created Key Vault.

 Then select **Access policies**, and create an access policy.
 Select `get` and `list` permissions for secrets.
 Now select the above created managed identity name.

 ![alt text](image-1.png)